spacemeshos/gpu-post/README.md

 ## Runtime System Requirements

-Windows 10/11, macOS or Ubuntu.
+Windows 10/11, macOS or Linux.
 One or more of the following processors:

 - A GPU and drivers with CUDA support (minimum compute compatibility 5.0, maximum compute compatibility 9), such as a modern Nvidia GPU and Nvidia drivers version R525 or newer.
 - A GPU and drivers with Vulkan 1.3 support such as a modern AMD, Apple M1 processor, and Intel GPUs.
 - A x86-64 cpu such as AMD or Intel CPUs.
 - Both discrete and on-board GPUs are supported as long as they support the minimum CUDA or Vulkan runtime version.
-- We currently provide release binaries and build instructions for Ubuntu 20.04 but the library can be built on other Linux distros for usage on these systems.
+- We currently provide release binaries and build instructions for Ubuntu 22.04 but the library can be built on other Linux distros for usage on these systems.

 ## GPU Memory Requirements